lsilvapvt/jfrog-pipelines-workshop/workshop/content/02_stepbystep/finish.md

 <br/>

-In this module you learned how to create a basic JFrog Pipeline step-by-step.
+In this module you learned how to configure and create a basic JFrog Pipeline step-by-step.

 #### For more information